 We then conduct the tests and allow the scientific analysis to begin.
 It’s time to put on our goggles, get data happy, and crunch the numbers.
 The authors assert that the first test should always be of the condition that the group feels will least likely hold true.
 If the test fails and the barrier is confirmed true, no further testing is needed and the possibility is rejected.
 If the condition passes the test, move on to the next condition unlikely to hold true, and so on.
 Tests for a possibility should only be conducted sequentially, never in parallel, to conserve effort and resources.

-Lastly, the final possibility is selected.
+Lastly, the final possibility is selection.
 After reviewing the results of all tests of the barriers, the group simply picks the solution with the fewest serious barriers left standing.
 It is a relavitvely simple, anticlimactic step; all of the hard work has already been completed and we are left with practically a simple tally count.
 It is important to call out that testing barriers to conditions provides evidence, not proof.
 Evidence still requires human judgment that is fully aware that risk is always present.